nZk-Frankie/nZk-Frankie/readMe.md

 </div>

 ## About me.
-Hello there !
+Hello there!
 Welcome to my profile.
 I am just a nerdy boy studying undergraduate bachelor of mechatronic engineering and computer science at Curtin University !.

 ## Interest.
 * Artificial Intellegence.